Blazing-Blast/Cardgame/Spirit.md

 # The idea behind Celestials (name WIP)

-Note that any rules regarding card behaviour outlined here may be overwritten by the cards and phases themselves.
+Note that any rules regarding card behavior outlined here may be overwritten by the cards and phases themselves.
 This will be explicitly mentioned.

 ## Players

 There are two playable characters: `Sun` and `Moon`.
-Each charater has their own theme and with that, deck, playstyle, and turn structure.
+Each character has their own theme and with that, deck, playstyle, and turn structure.

 They also start out with $20$ health and 5 cards in their hand.